spnraju/vscode-nightwatchjs-snippets/README.md

 [![TrendingMonthly](https://vsmarketplacebadge.apphb.com/trending-monthly/Raju.vscode-nightwatchjs-snippets.svg?color=blue&&subject=TrendingMonthly)](https://marketplace.visualstudio.com/items?itemName=Raju.vscode-nightwatchjs-snippets)

-:pushpin: Please type "nw" first and it will list down all the commands\
-:pushpin: Please help with rating/feedback which might be useful in improving this further
+**Please type "nw" first and it will list down all the commands** **Please help with rating/feedback which might be useful in improving this further**

 **List of commands :**